 In this age, one mantra is specifically referred to as the Maha-Mantra – the great mantra of freedom.
 This mantra is meant for everyone, to purify us and it can encompass the benefits of all the other mantras.
 The Maha-Mantra is specifically meant as a way for us to call upon the Lord for His guidance and protection.
 It is offered freely in a loving exchange.
 There should never be a charge for it.

 Hare Krishna Hare Krishna Krishna Krishna Hare Hare

 Hare Rama Hare Rama Rama Rama Hare Hare

 Krishna addresses God as the All Attractive One

 Rama means the Supreme Enjoyer

-Mantra is used both in personal meditation on prayer beads (often kept in pouch) as japa.
+Mantra is used both in personal meditation on prayer beads as japa (beads often kept in a bag).
 Below, Andy Fraenkel demonstrating japa.

 And in congregational mediation, singing and playing musical instruments, in Kirtana or Sankirtana, as below in Vrindavan, India